What’s old is new again! Yep, ethical mom jeans are now a ‘thing’. And they’re not going anywhere for awhile

 The fabric used to make these is OCS-certified organic cotton and Tencel, a natural raw material that comes from sustainably grown eucalyptus trees.

 These will look fabulous in all seasons, whether you’re pairing them with a simple t-shirt or layering them up with chunky knits and boots during the colder months.

 Price: Around $168

 Best for: A touch of grunge in your wardrobe

-If you’re looking for a pair of jeans that feel a little dressier than normal, these tapered jeans by Reformation are just perfect.
-The Kris jean is fitted at the waist with a relaxed leg.
-They feature a centre seam, which helps make the leg look slimmer.
-These look fabulous paired with a shirt and heels for a dressier look.
+If you’re looking for a pair of pants you can wear just about anywhere, these comfy jeans by Reformation are just perfect.
+The style is fitted at the waist with a relaxed leg.

 Price: Around $200

 Best for: Jeans with a nostalgic ’90s vibe.

 When it comes to classic jeans, Levi has been nailing the mom jean since the 70’s.
 The 501 has been a classic with fans of the iconic jean brand, and it’s no surprise!